tsubedy/leaflet-challenge/README.md

 Level 1:

-After visiting USGS GeoJson Feed page, a dataset for all earthquakes from the last 7 days is picked up for visualization.
+After visiting USGS GeoJson Feed page https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson, a dataset for all earthquakes from the last 7 days is picked up for visualization.
 A Json format file data was obtained for this project.

 A map using Leaflet that plots all of the earthquakes from the dataset based on their longitude and latitude is created.